etnitz/Memory-Flash-Cards/README.md

 ### ***Description***
 Welcome to Memory flash cards! (title in work)

+the object of the game is to flip over a match.

  This is my first attempt at a README.
 I am going to build a memory flash card browser game.
 I'm going to create the HTML, style with CSS, and code logic with JS.
 I am using trello.com to help organize me to make to build go easier.
 For more reference for the steps, go to: https://trello.com/b/3OVUSKZu/snake-game

  I created functions to "flip" the card and to check it they are a match.